SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 Function Declaration
 --------------------

+.. write-me:: Waiting for design decisions from compiler team.

 **[Query/Note: We are trying to decide which code-snippet-style syntax outlines to use for regular Swift-style function definitions and for selector-style method definitions.
 Below you'll find two alternatives for the former and four alternatives for the latter.